Pierre et Jérôme Coursodon - Saint-Joseph Silice rouge 2023

 Review by Mr. Gilles D. Published on July 6, 2025

-Medium-bodied and well-balanced, Silice 2022 continues to showcase its finesse thanks to the softness of its still-crisp tannins, complemented by tart, juicy red and black fruits, enhanced by a hint of spice.
-The acidity, less pronounced than in the previous vintage, enhances the liveliness and sensation of freshness, thereby prolonging the finish.
-Easy to drink and savory, it paired easily in hot weather with roast pigeon and a fricassee of freshly picked chanterelle mushrooms.
-Rating = 4.1.
+Medium-bodied and well-balanced, Silice 2022 continues to showcase its finesse thanks to the softness of its still-crisp tannins, complemented by tart and juicy red and black fruits, enhanced by a hint of spice.
+The acidity, less pronounced than in the previous vintage, enhances the liveliness and sensation of freshness, thereby extending the length of the finish.
+Easy to drink and savory, it paired easily in the heat with roasted pigeons and a fricassee of freshly picked chanterelle mushrooms.
+Score = 4.1.

 See all reviews from this customer

-A pleasant, full-bodied, and elegant wine with crisp fruit.
+A pleasant, full-bodied, and elegant wine with crisp fruit flavors.

 See all reviews from this customer